streamich/state-containers/docs/Routines.md

 # Routines

-Routines are like Redux sagas&mdash;*routines* allow you to listen to transitions happening in your state container and execute side-effects, async a actions and trigger new transitions.
+Routines are like Redux sagas&mdash;*routines* allow you to listen to transitions happening in your state container and execute side-effects, async actions and trigger new transitions.

 First you want to define all the services, i.e. side-effects that are available to